 Using eco-friendly options on business trips

-As a carbon-neutral company, Egencia is big on going green — just like our parent company, Expedia Group.
+As a carbon-neutral company, Egencia is big on going green.
 One big step to cutting down on your carbon footprint when it comes to corporate travel is to look to alternative transportation.

 Getting from A to B